Financial readiness is unit readiness

 The top driver for retention is spousal satisfaction.
 3 of the 5 top factors are financial. — Blue Star Families

-Defense Counterintelligence Security Agency: Finances are “the most frequently cited security concern.” — MilitaryMoney.com
+Defense Counterintelligence Security Agency: Finances are “the most frequently cited security concern” for clearance denials and revocations — MilitaryMoney.com

 Financial Wellness drives mission success